nexml/nexml.js/README.md

 object model is a bit different (being charitably, here) so this is the way in which the library approximates the behaviour that programmers in more orthodox object-oriented languages might expect.

-The Object properties and values (i.e. the methods) are attached to chield instances in their constructors by copying over the properties and values of superclasses using the `copyFields` function call.
-Because child instance might be data structures that holds different types (i.e. Array, Object or scalar) the function `normalizeList` is then called in order to invoke constructors for the data held by the focal object correctly.
+The Object properties and values (i.e. the methods) are attached to child instances in their constructors by copying over the properties and values of named superclasses using the `copyFields` function call.
+Because this child instance might wrap data structures of different types (i.e. Array, Object or scalar) the function `normalizeList` is then called in order to correctly invoke constructors for these data.

 Example data files
 ==================